Betterment Review 2023: Pros, Cons & Features

 - You want to manage your banking, investing and savings all in one place.

 - You want the convenience of a robo-advisor but remain hands-on with your investments.

 - You have external accounts, such as an employer-sponsored retirement plan, and want to step up your investing game without losing track of all your accounts.

 - You prefer to invest in companies based on their environmental or social impact.

 Betterment probably isn’t a good fit for you if:

 - Your primary investment goal is college savings.

 - You’re interested in micro-investing.

-The app is a perfect place to dip your toe in the market — with no minimum investment.
-When you’re ready to wade into the deep end, premium options and more flexibility let you take the reins on your personal investment strategy.
+The app is a good place to dip your toe in the market — with just a $10 minimum investment.
+When you’re ready to wade into the deep end, premium options and additional flexibility let you take the reins on your personal investment strategy.

 If Betterment feels like a bad match for your investment goals, consider one of our other picks for the best investment apps.